 The following table is used to determine the appropriate permit level under 326 IAC 2-7-10.5.
-This table reflects the PTE before controls of the new emission units.
+This table reflects the PTE before controls.
 Control equipment is not considered federally enforceable until it has been required in a federally enforceable permit.